ShHaWkK/HoneyFTP/README.md

 lure files with canary triggers.
 Sensitive actions can generate alerts via Slack or SMTP.
 Each connection has its own session log for forensic analysis.

+Alert notifications can be sent to a Slack webhook or delivered by email.
+For SMTP you may specify `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS` and `ALERT_TO` in the environment.
+Default values point to Gmail so the honeypot works out of the box if you use a Google account (create an application password first).

 Un honeypot FTP à haute interaction émule un service FTP/FTPS complet afin que les attaquants puissent téléverser, télécharger et manipuler des fichiers.
 Chaque commande est enregistrée et certains fichiers servent de honeytokens,